 Psychological issues can exacerbate ED issues.
-For instance, once you fail, many guys will have anxiety over it happening again in the future…which in turn can lead to exactly what you’re worrying about!
+For instance, once you fail, many guys will have anxiety over it happening again in the future…which in turn, can lead to exactly what you’re worried about!
 That’s a vicious cycle and self-fulfilling prophecy.

 How does this happen?